Yasmeen-Begum/Hack2Skill/Gen AI Academy APAC Edition/Tracks/Track 1- Build and deploy AI agents using Gemini, ADK, and Cloud Run/Readme.md

 -If the terminal doesn't appear at the bottom of the screen, open it:

--Click View
+- Click View

-Click Terminal
+- Click Terminal
--